 1. Talk with your academic advisor about prior learning options.
 When standardized or departmental challenge exams are not available, or validation of certification or skills, portfolio assessment may be possible.

-2. If your prior learning is aligned with most of the outcomes for an Andrews course (find in course schedule), fill in the PLA Portfolio Application and make an appointment to discuss this application with the PLA Coordinator in the School of Distance Education.
+2. If your prior learning is aligned with most of the outcomes for an Andrews course (find in course schedule), fill in the Portfolio Assessment Application and make an appointment to discuss this application with the Credit for Prior Learning (CPL) Coordinator in the School of Distance Education.

 4. The faculty evaluator who approved the application will grade the portfolio within one month.
-The grade sheet and portfolio will be returned to the PLA Coordinator who communicates the result to the student and submits the grade form to the Records Office for entry.
-A passing grade will be entered for the number of credits approved.
-The fee of $150 per credit approved will be charged to your account within the month after the grade is submitted to the Records office.
+The grade sheet and portfolio will be returned to the CPL Coordinator.
+When a passing grade is earned, the results are communicated to the student and the grade sheet with the number of credits awarded is submitted to the Records Office.
+A per-credit fee will be charged to your account at the time of grade entry.

 Completing a course in portfolio preparation is recommended.
 Andrews University recommends and recognizes the LearningCounts portfolio preparation course which include the option to submit course-specific portfolios for evaluation by a qualified faculty evaluator.
 This option allows you to earn credits for courses Andrews University does not offer.
 Passing grades are recorded on Council on Adult and Experiential Learning (CAEL) transcripts, which Andrews University accepts.